Rust Traits: Defining Character

 Explanations 1/2

 Imagine… Imagine that we work in industry.
-We deploy control systems at various sites around the world.
+We deploy monitoring and control systems at various sites around the world.
 Don’t worry about it.
 Our task is simple: we install temperature sensors in the factory and we want to read them.
 Once we have the values, we can display them, store them…

 But we have to anticipate… Sure, we’re so efficient and so bright that we’ll be asked to deploy other types of sensors: pressure sensors, strain gauges, flow meters, cameras… And while we’re at it, we’ll be asked to install actuators to close valves, unlock doors, turn on alarms…

 First thing first, let’s focus on the temperature sensors.
 Depending on the region of the world, we are asked to support both °C and °F (nobody’s perfect…).
 On the other hand, not all sensors are the same.
 Some of them may be already in place… Some of them may have different communication link (serial, EtherCAT…).
-Some of them may return values using f64
+Some of them may return values using f64 while other use int16 encoding (microcontroller).
+So we can imagine that we have different types of temperature sensors, but this should be transparent from the software stand point.

 OK… Then what?